volatiletech/sqlboiler/README.md

   team_name = "OurTeamName"
 ```

-When creating aliases for relationships, it's important to know how the concept of local/foreign
+When creating aliases for relationships, it's important to know how the concept of *local*/*foreign*
-map to what is used for generation.
+map to what is used by sqlboiler for generation.
 First off, everything is renamed using the foreign key as a
 unique identifier (namespaced to the table).
 If you don't know your foreign key names, it's likely
 you have not been naming them manually and it's possible they change suddenly for whatever reason.
 If you're going to rename relationships it's recommended that you use manually named foreign keys
 for stability.
 Therefore to rename a relationship based on a foreign key on the `videos` table
 you would use the key `[aliases.tables.videos.relationships.fk_name]`.
+From here you can use
+the *local* and *foreign* attributes to define how you'll refer to each side of a relationship.

-In terms of how to understand what local and foreign are in the context of renaming relationships,
+In terms of understanding what *local* and *foreign* denote in the context of renaming relationships,
+*local* simply stands for the name that will be generated on "the side of the foreign key entity".

-local simply means "the side with the foreign key".
-For example in a `users <-> videos` relationship
+For example - let's have a `users <-> videos` one to many relationship where we have an `user_id`
-where we have a `author_id` on the video that refers to the id of the `users` table, the foreign key
+in the `videos` table that refers to an id of the `users` table.
+Defining the relationship will
+look something like this `[aliases.tables.videos.relationships.videos_user_id_fkey]`.
+In this instance
-is on the `videos` table itself, so the `local` key refers to how we refer to the `videos` side
+`local` simply defines how we'll refer to the `videos` on the side of the generated `User` entity
-of the relationship.
-In the example below we're naming the local side (how we refer to the videos)
+("the foreign key entity").
+In the example below we've named the *local* side (how we refer
-`AuthoredVideos`.
-The table foreign to the foreign key is the `users` table and we want to
+to the videos from the user's side) `AuthoredVideos`.

+Now that we've defined how we'll refer to videos on the user's side, we can define how we'll look
+at the relationship the other way around - how will a `Video` entity refer to it's author?
+Here's where
-refer to that side of the relationship as the `Author`.
+the *foreign* attribute comes into the picture - it allows us to define exatly that side of the relationship.
+In the example below we've set the *foreign* attribute to `Author`.

 ```toml
 [aliases.tables.videos.relationships.videos_author_id_fkey]